textlint/textlint/README.md

 ### Built-in formatters

-Currently, you can use "stylish" (defaults), "compact", "checkstyle", "jslint-xml", "junit", "tap", "pretty-error".
+Currently, you can use "stylish" (defaults), "compact", "checkstyle", "jslint-xml", "junit", "tap", "pretty-error", "json".

 e.g.) use pretty-error.js